abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/nfs.md

 ## Prerequisites

-- a Kuberenetes cluster with abcdesktop installed
+- a Kubernetes cluster with abcdesktop installed
 - [helm](https://helm.sh/fr/) command line

-To make the user's homerdir persistent using nfs, you will need to :
+To make the user's home directory persistent using NFS, you will need to:
-- Set up your own nfs server
+- Set up your own NFS server
-- Bind user's homedir to nfs server using [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PV) and [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PVC)
+- Bind user's home directories to the NFS server using [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PV) and [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PVC)

-## Set up a nfs server
+## Set up an NFS server

 ### Server install